|FR||About us | Home | User agreement | Link to us|

 Well, imagine you take a snack from a table and put it into a freezer.
 The freezer starts working like hell and the snack is being coated with white and shining snow before your very eyes.
 That's it.

-Thanks to that picture the Russian word "снег" will make you recollect the English word 'snow' (and vise versa) every time you encounter it.
+Thanks to that picture the Russian word "снег" will make you recollect the English word 'snow' (and vice versa) every time you encounter it.